 The entries will be judged by a panel comprising:

-- Well-known gardener, presenter, poet, and novelist; also based in Cowes
+- Gardener, broadcaster, writer and novelist; also based in Cowes

 • Louise Giblin MA MRBS

-- Award winning sculptor, originally from the Isle of Wight
+- Sculptor, originally from the Isle of Wight

 • Paul Armfield